electricbookworks/electric-book/_docs/setup/translations.md

 >
 > If that page exists, and a user navigates to a landing page containing a query string defining the language, they will be redirected to the actual, fully translated landing page for that language.
 {:.box}

+## Translating project pages

+Project pages are pages that are common to your whole project, not just one book.
+Examples are the landing page, the search page, the contact page, and the about page.

+See 'Translating the landing page' above for how to translate that page.
+Then you can create translated versions of other project pages by adding them to a language directory in the project root in the same way.
+E.g. the French version of the 'About' page would be in `fr/about.md`.